 Once the project is complete, a sign acknowledging the Land and Water Conservation Fund program must be posted at the project site, and should be placed at the entrance to the project.
-The acknowledgement sign must use the LWCF logo and must be installed prior to the final inspection.
 An acknowledgement sign must be maintained at the project site in perpetuity, and be replaced when damaged from age or vandalism.
-For your convenience, a sign may be ordered online from the Missouri Vocational Enterprises at https://docservices.mo.gov/mve/products/signsDecals/Specialty/agencySign.html .
-The cost of the sign may be reimbursed.
+For your convenience, a LWCF sign will be provided by GMS at the time of the final inspection or ribbon cutting ceremony.
+A photo of the hung sign must be included in the Project Closeout Packet.